Adari-Harsha/Lid_Driven_Cavity_Flow-/README.md

 ## Description

-This script utilizes the **FEniCS** library to solve the time-dependent Navier-Stokes equations for the classic lid-driven cavity flow problem [1-3].
+This script utilizes the **FEniCS** library to solve the time-dependent Navier-Stokes equations for the classic lid-driven cavity flow problem.
 The simulation models a fluid confined within a unit square where the **top boundary (the lid) moves at a constant horizontal velocity**, inducing flow within the cavity.
 The remaining **three boundaries are stationary walls** with a no-slip condition.

 ## Requirements